Larry Blyden: Television

 In addition to stage and occasional film work, Blyden also appeared in guest spots for television shows.
 In the 1950s, he made guest performances on several dramatic anthology shows including Playhouse 90, Omnibus, The Loretta Young Show and The United States Steel Hour.
 In May 1955, CBS announced that Blyden was set to star opposite Nita Talbot in the sitcom Joe and Mabel.
 The series, which was based on the radio series of the same name that had aired on the NBC Red Network from February 1941 to September 1942, was scheduled to premiere on September 20, 1955.
 Production began that summer but was hampered by the Screen Actors Guild strike that began on August 5, 1955.
 Although the strike lasted just ten days, production on the series ceased.
 Production eventually resumed but the series was plagued with various issues and, upon being previewed for critics, was poorly received.
 CBS eventually decided to burn off the series' thirteen completed episodes during the summer of 1956 after which it was canceled.

-After the cancellation of Joe and Mabel, Blyden returned to stage work (replacing Ray Walston in the Philadelphia and Broadway runs of Who Was That Lady I Saw You With? and Flower Drum Song).
+After the cancelation of Joe and Mabel, Blyden returned to stage work (replacing Ray Walston in the Philadelphia and Broadway runs of Who Was That Lady I Saw You With? and Flower Drum Song).
 He returned to television in 1959 as "Sammy Glick" in the television adaptation of Budd Schulberg's 1941 novel What Makes Sammy Run?
 The two-part special aired on the NBC Sunday Showcase on September 27 and October 4, 1959, and also starred John Forsythe, Dina Merrill and Barbara Rush.